kfchou/kfchou.github.io/_posts/2023-7-30-boston-best-dishes-2023.md

 ## Methodology
 In liu of using reddit's API, I copied the entire HTML from [this reddit thread](https://www.reddit.com/r/boston/comments/14jvgf2/single_best_restaurant_menu_item_boston_2023/) and parsed it with [BeautifulSoup](https://github.com/wention/BeautifulSoup4).
 After some manual cleaning, I used plotly and folium to visualize the most-upvoted dishes from the thread.
 Irrelevent responses (e.g., water) were removed from the dataset.
+At the end of this process, a dataframe `df` was created with `restaurant`, `dishes`, and `votes`.

+Geographical coordinates for each restaurant were the obtained via the Yelp API.
+The dataframe was additionally populated with columns `yelp name`, `longitude`, and `latitude`.

-### Map upvotes to a color hex
+### Mapp upvotes to color hex
 ```py
 import matplotlib.pyplot as plt
 import matplotlib.colors as mcolors